berndpfrommer/tagslam_web/content/input_files/_index.md

 - ``fake_odom_translation_noise``: Specify the translational noise of a fake odometry pose update for a non-static body.
-Set this parameter to the maximum translation you would expect th body to undergo inbetween two measurements.
+Set this parameter to the maximum translation you would expect the body to undergo inbetween two measurements.
 This will impose an identity prior for the pose difference
    $$\ctrans{T}{map}{body}(t)\ctrans{T}{body}{map}(t-1),$$ which